Discover new coloured pencil amazing drawings here.

 There are also wax-based artists' quality, coloured pencils.
 I do not use these because of possible wax bloom.
-In the length of time, the wax binder evaporates from the surface of an artwork and leaves a sort of waxy film, which can be easily removed by wiping it away.
+With the time, the wax binder evaporates from the surface of an artwork and leaves a sort of waxy film, which can be easily removed by wiping it away.
 However, because of it, I prefer oil-based pencils over the 'waxy' ones.

 Pencils as an artistic medium are one of the slowest media in general.
 Usually, it takes more time to finish a drawing than a painting.

 For my amazing drawings, in sizes around 33 x 22 cm, I need at least 8 days, if not even 10 days.
-An acrylic painting in this size, I would be able to finish in 5-6 days.
+An acrylic painting of this size, I could finish in 5 days.

 Why am I so "drawn" to drawings? :-) I always just loved to draw, almost all children do!
-But I probably loved it so much because of the most extensive range for creative expression.
-Though the flow of the line, a drawing displays artists' personality, and because of it, it shows the most personal of all artistic statements.
-This is why to draw inspires me so much.
+But I probably loved it so much because of the most extensive range of creative expression.
+Through the flow of the line, a drawing displays artists' personality, and because of it, it shows the most personal of all artistic statements.
+Therefore, to draw inspires me so much.

 I loved it more than playing with watercolours.
-And in the case of oils, I wasn't allowed even to look at, let alone to touch them!
+And with oils, I wasn't allowed even to look at, let alone to touch them!
 These were the untouchable, my mother's oils!

 As a child, I dreamed of owning a set of 120 coloured pencils.
 As I was one child in the family, my parents often fulfilled my wishes, but not this one.
 This one was forbidden!
 I never understood why.
 Yes, these pencils were expensive, and anyway, I had enough pencils to play with.

 It stayed as a dream until I was around 55 years old.
-Finally, I was able to afford such an expense.
+Finally, I could afford such an expense.
 Oh yes, professional-grade pencils are very expensive.
-Usually, you would buy such a set, or two or three different sets even, only when you are serious about using these pencils as an essential medium in your studio.
+Usually, you would buy such a set, or two or three distinct sets even, only when you are serious about using these pencils as an essential medium in your studio.

 Two or three different sets of coloured pencils can cost you easily around £900.00.
 And yes, it makes sense to own different sets because of various qualities and colours.
 Yes, you can mix different pencil colours by layering various hues or shades on top of each other.